Where Does Radiologic Image Interpretation Begin?1–20

 Be aware, however, that errors in reading images are inevitable and should not be confused with carelessness on the part of the reader.15,16 Rather, errors are a consequence of the physiological process of perception, an unavoidable hazard of the human condition.
 And despite 21st-century advancements, technology has not solved the problem of perceptual error but only displaced it to newer technologies.
 Attempts to identify factors that contribute to or reduce errors in reading images are ongoing.
 One factor known to reduce error is communication between the clinician and radiologist.

 What Can the Nonradiologist Offer to Image Interpretation?

 The nonradiologist can offer expertise from her or his own area of clinical specialty and collaborate with the radiologist and others involved in the patient's care to effect a positive patient outcome.
 An example of this is seen in the military's use of physical therapists as primary musculoskeletal screeners.
 A 1973 study of over 2,117 patients presenting with low back pain and screened by physical therapists demonstrated a decrease in radiologic examination by over 50%.21 These physical therapists had sufficient additional training in basic radiology to assist them in discriminating which differential musculoskeletal diagnoses needed to be defined by radiology and which ones were inconsequential to radiologic examination.
 The significant factor was the physical therapist's specialty in musculoskeletal physical examination.

 Where does radiologic interpretation begin for the nonradiologist?
 Chapter 1 covered fundamentals of x-ray technology and the perception of three-dimensional anatomy on a two-dimensional image.
-This chapter covers the fundamentals of a basic search ...
+This chapter covers the fundamentals of ...